Setting Up Authentication

 Each domain you choose to authenticate must first be used in one or more of the From Addresses that are configured in your account.
 Once added, each domain will be assigned its own values for the DNS records that need to be added at your DNS host.

-To see these values, follow the Message Settings link in the left-hand menu in your Customer.io account, choose Email from the list of message types and then select the Deliverability tab:
+To see these values, follow the Workspace Settings link in the left-hand menu in your Customer.io account, choose Email from the list of message types and then select the Sending Domains tab:

-After you have added these records at your DNS host and they have had time to propagate, you will need to come back to the setting screen (pictured above) and click the Check now button.
-We will verify that the records are in place and take you back to the domain list where you'll see the results of our check.
+After you have added these records at your DNS host and they have had time to propagate, you will need to come back to the Deliverability page and click the Verify domain button.
+We will verify that the records are in place and you'll see the results of our check.

-- Ownership: A green checkmark means we have verified that your Ownership TXT record is configured.
-If SPF and DKIM also have green checkmarks, we will sign your email messages with your domain and "via customeriomail.com" will no longer be added to your emails.
+- MX: A green checkmark means we have verified that your MX records are configured.
+If SPF and DKIM also have a green checkmark, we will sign your email messages with your domain.

 - SPF: A green checkmark means we have verified that your SPF TXT record is configured.
-If Ownership and DKIM also have green checkmarks, we will sign your email messages with your domain and "via customeriomail.com" will no longer be added to your emails.
+If Domain and DKIM also have a green checkmark, we will sign your email messages with your domain.

 - DKIM: A green checkmark means we have verified that your DKIM TXT record is configured.
-If Ownership and SPF also have green checkmarks, we will sign your email messages with your domain and "via customeriomail.com" will no longer be added to your emails.
+If Domain and SPF also have a green checkmark, we will sign your email messages with your domain.

 - CNAME: A green checkmark means we have verified that your CNAME record is configured.
-Ownership must also be verified before your tracking links can use this domain.
+The domain must also be verified before your tracking links can use this domain.

-- HTTPS: A green checkmark means you have successfully configured HTTPS Link Tracking and we’ll be generating https links whenever link tracking is enabled in your messages.
-Ownership must also be verified before your tracking links can use this domain.
+- HTTPS link status: A green HTTPS link status (shown below) means you have successfully configured HTTPS Link Tracking and we’ll generate https links whenever link tracking is enabled in your messages.
+The domain must also be verified before your tracking links can use this domain.
 NOTE: If HSTS (HTTP Strict Transport Security) is enabled on your domain you must configure HTTPS Link Tracking or your tracked links will not resolve correctly.

 For your convenience, here is a list of links to the instructions for adding DNS records at commonly used hosts: